 Skip to main content

-"Ensure only one instance of a class exists."
-Used for database connections, loggers, and configuration managers.
+"Guarantees that only one instance of a class exists."
+Used when a single shared instance is needed globally — for database connections, loggers, and configuration managers.

 public class DatabaseManager {